splttingatms/splttingatms.github.io/_posts/2016-05-09-restart-remote-computer-through-rdp.markdown

 title: Restart a Remote Computer through RDP
 layout: post
 ---
 I noticed Remote Desktop Protocol (RDP) replaces the usual power options of "Shutdown" and "Restart" with "Disconnect" when remoting into a computer.
+Here is how to create a custom shortcut to bring back Shutdown/Restart buttons.

 As you can see below, the power options under the start menu and through Window's [Quick Link Menu](http://windows.microsoft.com/en-us/windows-10/keyboard-shortcuts) only show the "Disconnect" option.

 ![Start Menu Power Option](/assets/restart-remote-computer-through-rdp/startmenupoweroptions.png){: .img-responsive}